ouya/docs/unity.md

 ## `Create` ##

-The `OuyaContent` object is used to create content.
+The `GameModManager` object is used to create content.
-The `OuyaMod` content must be saved before it will be returned by searching for installed content.
+The `GameMod` content must be saved before it will be returned by searching for installed content.
-The `OuyaMod` content must be published before it will be returned by searching for published content.
+The `GameMod` content must be published before it will be returned by searching for published content.

 C#
 ```
-    using (OuyaContent ouyaContent = OuyaUnityPlugin.getOuyaContent())
+    using (GameModManager gameModManager = Plugin.getGameModManager())
     {
-        if (ouyaContent.isInitialized())
+        if (gameModManager.isInitialized())
         {
-            using (OuyaMod ouyaMod = ouyaContent.create())
+            using (GameMod gameMod = gameModManager.create())
             {
             }
         }